 As of each reporting date, the Company's management considers new evidence, both positive and negative, that could impact management's view with regard to future realization of deferred tax assets.
 Given the Company has significant deferred tax liabilities which are not limited by Sec.
-269(a)(1) of the Code, management determined that sufficient positive evidence exists as of December 31, 2017, to conclude that it is more likely than not that additional deferred taxes of \$8,176 are realizable, and therefore, removed the valuation allowance accordingly.
+269(a)(1) of the Code, management determined that sufficient positive evidence exists as of December 31, 2018, to conclude that it is more likely than not that all of its deferred tax assets are realizable, and therefore, no valuation allowance has been recorded.

-On August 31, 2016, we acquired 100% of the outstanding equity of Tower Cloud, Inc., which had federal NOL carryforwards of approximately \$81.2 million at the date of the acquisition that will expire between 2026 and 2036.
+On August 31, 2016, we acquired 100% of the outstanding equity of Tower Cloud, Inc., which had federal NOL carryforwards of approximately \$81.2 million at the date of the acquisition.
 As a result of the change in ownership, the utilization of Tower Cloud, Inc. NOL carryforwards is subject to limitations imposed by the Code.
+Approximately \$18.3 million of the Tower Cloud, Inc. NOL carryforward was utilized in 2017.
+The remaining Tower Cloud, Inc. NOL carryforwards will expire between 2026 and 2036.

-We have total federal NOL carryforwards as of December 31, 2017 of approximately \$133.8 million which will expire between 2026 and 2037.
+We have total federal NOL carryforwards as of December 31, 2018 of approximately \$165.2 million which will expire between 2026 and 2037, and approximately \$189.2 million which will not expire but the utilization of which will be limited to 80% of taxable income annually under provisions enacted in the Tax Bill.

-With the exception of Tower Cloud, Inc., our 2014 returns remain open to examination.
+With the exception of Tower Cloud, Inc., our 2015 returns remain open to examination.
 As Tower Cloud, Inc. has NOLs available to carry forward, the applicable tax years will generally remain open to examination several years after the applicable loss carryforwards have been utilized or expire.